RayCZ/kotlin-web-site/pages/docs/reference/idioms.md

 ### If not null shorthand

-If not null shorthand ：if not null的速記法 `?.`
+If not null shorthand ：if not null 的速記法 `?.`

 ``` kotlin
 val files = File("Test").listFiles()